burakmartin/pomodoro/README.md

 </p>

 # Install/Usage
+This section gives an overview on how to use the program.

 ## General
 Simply run python3 pomodoro.py to run the programm.

 ## Windows
-You create a executable file with pyinstaller.
+You can create a executable file with pyinstaller.
 For that "pip install pyinstaller" and then run pyinstaller pomodoro.spec.
 This will create a build and a dist folder.
 The dist folder will contain a pomodoro folder where the executable is located.
 Now you're able to run the application by running pomodoro.exe